- An intoxicated guest is refused service.

 Post your house policies where guests can see them.
 If they know the rules, they will also know when they have broken them.
 At the same time, it allows servers to reference the House Policy as a reason not to serve an intoxicated guest.

-Review your House Policy with your liquor inspector, the police and your insurance company.
+Review your House Policy with your Compliance Official (formerly “Inspector”), the police and your insurance company.

 Sharing your House Policy with these groups shows your commitment to safe alcohol service and meeting the requirements of the law.